 How to Write and Format a White Paper: The Definitive Guide

 You’re ready to compile and share your company’s deep knowledge of your industry.
 A white paper seems like the perfect format.
-It’s a useful product to highlight your company’s expertise and a valuable tool in marketing.
+It’s a useful product that highlights your company’s expertise and a valuable marketing tool.

-But, how do you transform your knowledge into a white paper?
+But how do you transform your knowledge into white paper content?

 White papers are similar but distinct from business reports.
 In order to write a successful one, you need to understand the difference and include key elements.
-This article will help you decide if a white paper is right for you, and if yes, how to prepare and produce one.
+This article will help you decide if a white paper is right for you and how to prepare and produce one.

 What is a white paper?